bernhardAxonIvy/doc/source/engine-guide/getting-started/windows/configure.rst

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-systemdb.png

-On the appearing dialog configure the name of the Axon Ivy system database.
+On the appearing dialog configure the name of the |axon-ivy| system database.
 Press the :guilabel:`Save and create` button to save and create the system database.